Program Director / Civic Analytics

 Biography

-Constantine E. Kontokosta, Ph.D., is an Associate Professor of Urban Science and Planning and Director of the Civic Analytics program at the NYU Marron Institute of Urban Management.
+Constantine E. Kontokosta, Ph.D., is a Professor of Urban Science and Planning and Director of the Civic Analytics program at the NYU Marron Institute of Urban Management.
 He also directs the Urban Intelligence Lab and holds cross-appointments at the Center for Urban Science and Progress (CUSP) and the Department of Civil and Urban Engineering at the NYU Tandon School of Engineering, and is affiliated faculty at the NYU Wagner School of Public Service.
 Constantine recently held positions as a Visiting Professor of Computer Science at the University of Warwick and a Senior Scholar at the New York Academy of Medicine.
 Previously, he served as the inaugural CUSP Deputy Director and Assistant Professor of Urban Informatics at CUSP and Tandon.
 At CUSP, he was part of the Center’s founding leadership team and designed and launched one of the first graduate programs in urban science and informatics.
-He is a recipient of the National Science Foundation (NSF) CAREER Award for his research in urban informatics for sustainable cities, and was awarded grants from NSF to study data bias and fairness in city predictive analytics and to develop computational models for COVID-19 exposure risk and disease spread.
+He is a recipient of the National Science Foundation (NSF) CAREER Award for his research in urban informatics for sustainable cities, and has been awarded grants from NSF to study data bias and fairness in city predictive analytics, to develop computational models for COVID-19 exposure risk and disease spread, and to use large-scale geomobility data to understand neighborhood change.